-As at October 2022: sorry but we are still having a break, hopefully back later in the year.
+As at April 2023: sorry but we are still having a break.

 Regular visitors to BeerVisits will have noticed the brand new look of the website.
 We hope that you like it.
 The main reason for the change was that the site was getting too big for the old menu system which was causing problems for new articles.
 The new website is also responsive which means it adapts to the viewing device's width, such as mobile, tablet or desktop.
 With grateful thanks to our webmaster, Keith Johnson, for all his hard work and continuing help and assistance.
 There may be some teething problems with the look of certain existing articles so I hope that you will bear with us whilst we try and rectify these.
 We are just starting to put on new articles again, there are quite a few in the pipeline.

 Welcome to BeerVisits, a website that is little different from most.
 It extols the best in beer, cider, pubs, breweries and other associated matters.
 The site is the idea of myself, Bob Thompson.
 Whilst travelling around the United Kingdom as well as Europe and North America for reasons unconnected with beer, I have found time to visit a large number of bars, pubs and a few breweries.

 Whilst doing this I have discovered a large number of fantastic places to enjoy a beer and thought I should share these experiences with a greater audience, hence the reason behind the site.
 I don’t like ratings sites as they’re very subjective and stray off the main subject, beer.
 I want to feature only the very best, yet I am aware that these selected pubs and visits are still chosen by myself.
 I can only do my best to be objective.
 I do (mostly) like the new wave Micropubs in the UK and often go out of my way to visit a new opening.